filecoin-project/filecoin-docs/docs/reference/glossary.md

-As a term, Proof-of-Storage refers to the design elements of the Filecoin protocol that allow one to guarantee (to some very high tolerance) that actors that claim to be contributing a given amount of storage are indeed fulfilling that pledge.
-In fact, Filecoin's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a actor is storing a _particular piece of data, without requiring that one have a copy of the file itself.
+As a term, Proof-of-Storage refers to the design elements of the Filecoin protocol that allow one to guarantee (to some very high tolerance) that participants that claim to be contributing a given amount of storage are indeed fulfilling that pledge.
+In fact, Filecoin's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a participant is storing a _particular piece of data, without requiring that one have a copy of the file itself.

-*Note*: "proof" here is used in an informal sense - typically, these proofs take the form of a probabilistic argument, rather than a concrete proof; that is, it might _technically_ be possible to convince other actors that one is making a contribution one is not, but the possibility is so vanishingly slight as to border on impossibility.
+*Note*: "proof" here is used in an informal sense - typically, these proofs take the form of a probabilistic argument, rather than a concrete proof; that is, it might _technically_ be possible to convince other participants that one is making a contribution one is not, but the possibility is so vanishingly slight as to border on impossibility.